trustfractal/web3-identity/README.md

 ## Option 2: DID Registry Lookup

-_⚠️ only available in Karura; other chains will be supported on a demand basis_
+_⚠️ only available in Karura, and soon on Aurora, Avalanche, and Polygon; other chains will be supported on a demand basis_

 **Authorize transactions by looking up their sender on Fractal's DID Registry.**